Zakichanu/Efrei-S8-Mobile-Project-FCMetrics/README.md

 ## Additional functions

-We made an [API](https://github.com/Zakichanu/Efrei-S8-Mobile-Project-FCMetrics-Model) for specifically for this project, where this one will just communicate with the [mongo atlas](https://www.mongodb.com/fr-fr/pricing) database.
+We made an [API](https://github.com/Zakichanu/Efrei-S8-Mobile-Project-FCMetrics-Model) specifically for this project, where this one will just communicate with the [mongo atlas](https://www.mongodb.com/fr-fr/pricing) database.
 It is pretty basic because of the amount of time really short (5 days).
 For know, at the moment we got just requests to insert and get a user.